 We all want to eat healthier.
 A hundred plus years ago, calorie counting, cholesterol levels, fibre intake, were just not a concern.
 You ate hearty, because you were up at 5am and probably going out to plough the back forty.
 Grains were whole, because there were no other kind.
 Bacon was OK!
 Refined, GMO, additives, processed, etc were words that didn’t even hit the dietary radar.
 But today… well, different story.
 Since I don’t have fields to plough daily from here in my condo, I have to find a way to eat that is fun, tasty, and good for us.
 So in the journey to explore colourful cuisines and track down healthy ones at the same time, I came across Koshari.
 I made it for the first time around 10 years back, and have had fun adjusting it ever since.

 Koshari is Egyptian street food, vendors selling it from carts to line ups of eager people.
 It’s also the national dish of Egypt.
 It’s a combo of rice, pasta, lentils, smothered in a tangy tomato sauce, and garnished with frizzled onions and chick peas.
 Sounds strange maybe, carb overload surely…but then you taste it, and are hooked.
 The street vendors are a source of entertainment to the onlookers by the way they dish out the various components.
 Sure, rice and macaroni aren’t originally from Egypt.
 The British brought a lentil and rice dish over from India called ‘khichri’ when they began to colonize Egypt back in the 1800’s.
+The dish actually remind me of Middle Eastern Mujadara.
+This is a fragrant rice and lentil dish with fried onions on top as well.
+So I kind of think of Koshari as Mujadara on steroids!
 The starches are covered in a tangy tomato sauce that has a kick to it thanks to a variety of spices.
 If you can find baharat (Egyptian spice blend) or ras el hanout (Moroccan spice blend) you are ahead of the game.

 These days, spice blends can be found in more and more grocery stores.
 I’ll include the recipe for baharat below.
 The best garnish: crunchy frizzled onions – the crunchy sweetness is amazing.
 Some also add chick peas on top- I’m sure it tastes lovely, but I’ve never had it this way, and I’m good with the amount of carbs already!!